 However, certain data mining techniques, such as the decision tree, require that the class variable be represented with a single column.
 In collaboration with health experts, a coding system was devised to codify the different plans into six distinct classes.
 These classes are described in detail in Table III, with each class listed in descending order based on the severity of the patient's condition upon admission to the pediatric intensive care unit.
-The organization of these classes allows for effective utilization of DM techniques, such as decision trees, to aid in clinical decisionmaking processes.
+The organization of these classes allows for effective utilization of DM techniques, such as decision trees, to aid in clinical decision-making processes.

-- C5: it is the conduct to hold for a seriously affected case, it includes oxygenation with a nasal probe, non-invasive ventilation, application of an osmotherapy and hemo-support, it must be injected with an isotonic saline, intubated and sedated, and monitored their intracranial pressure. - C4: designates the actions to be done for patients a little less serious compared to the previous class, these actions are represented by oxygenation with a nasal probe, invasive ventilation, isotonic saline injection, intubation and sedation. - C3: includes actions to be taken for a patient who does not have a serious neurological problem, so it is enough to give him oxygenation with a mask, non-invasive ventilation, and isotonic saline injection. - C2: designates the course of actions for patients who ot have a neurological disability or a hemodynamic problem but solely have respiration problems, oxygenation using a mask and non-invasive ventilation are the adequate actions. - C1: represents the solution for a patient who has a small circulation problem, an injection of SSI is enough for him. - C0: denotes that the patient is in good health and does not require treatment.
+- C5: it is the conduct to hold for a seriously affected case, it includes oxygenation with a nasal probe, non-invasive ventilation, application of an osmotherapy and hemo-support, it must be injected with an isotonic saline, intubated and sedated, and monitored their intracranial pressure. - C4: designates the actions to be done for patients a little less serious compared to the previous class, these actions are represented by oxygenation with a nasal probe, invasive ventilation, isotonic saline injection, intubation and sedation. - C3: includes actions to be taken for a patient who does not have a serious neurological problem, so it is enough to give him oxygenation with a mask, non-invasive ventilation, and isotonic saline injection.